jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/misc/mock-up.png">
 </details>

-31. As the site owner, I would want to use the app search function so that i can search for particular users by their user name.
+31. As the site owner, I would want to use the app search function so that I can search for particular users by their user name.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |